-The Actuarial Valuation and Review considers the number and demographics of covered participants, including active participants, vested terminated participants, retired participants and beneficiaries.
+The Actuarial Valuation and Review considers the number and demographic characteristics of covered participants, including active participants, vested terminated participants, retired participants and beneficiaries.
 This section presents a summary of significant statistical data on these participant groups.

-More detailed information for this valuation year and the preceding valuation can be found in Section 3, Exhibits A and B.
+More detailed information for this valuation year and the preceding valuation can be found in Section 3, Exhibits A, B, and C.